The overarching course related aim:

 Year 2 explores basic principles of drug development and considers practical applications of biochemistry and pharmacology.
 It looks at the role of pathogens and metabolic processes in the development of disease and identifies targets for drugs in the search for therapeutic agents.
 It also examines the relationship between protein structure and function and investigates spectroscopic methods of analysis as tools in drug design and development.

-You can undertake a work placement in your third year or move directly to your final year which covers the principles of drug design and development that can achieve a therapeutic effect with minimal adverse reaction.
+Students are encouraged to undertake an industrial placement in the third year.
+Students can also progress directly to the final year which covers the principles of drug design and development that can achieve a therapeutic effect with minimal adverse reaction.
 It explores the diversity and complexity of membrane structure and function, looks at laboratory management and gives you the chance to undertake a research project of your choice.

 At the end of this course you, the student, will be able to: